isomerpages/govtech-corp/media/technews/_posts/2021-02-25-post-‘Tech sector booming – why you work for gahmen?’ and other questions to ask a Smart Nation scholar.md

 GovTech’s mission and values are really aligned with my personal goals so it was a natural choice for me, and I feel like I’m making a contribution to make Singapore a better place to live in.</p>
-<h4>Jointly launched in 2018 by the Cyber Security Agency (CSA), Infocomm Media Development Authority (IMDA) and Government Technology Agency (GovTech), the application period for this year’s Smart Nation Scholarship is open until 31 March 2021.</h4>
+<p>Jointly launched in 2018 by the Cyber Security Agency (CSA), Infocomm
+Media Development Authority (IMDA) and Government Technology Agency (GovTech), the application period for this year’s Smart Nation Scholarship is open until 31 March 2021.</p>
-<h4>We welcome applications from pre-tertiary students as well as undergraduates who have completed at least one semester in university and have yet to start their final year of study.</h4>
+<p>We welcome applications from pre-tertiary students as well as undergraduates
+who have completed at least one semester in university and have yet to start their final year of study.</p>
-<p>Find out more about the Smart Nation Scholarship at: www.go.gov.sg/smartnationscholar.</p>
+<p></p>